Life Lines

 Press Against The Outer Thigh

-Hold against the outer thigh and press reasonably hard, a click should be heard.
-Note, older version do not click.
-When using on a child it is important they don't move as the injector can only be used once.
+Hold against the outer thigh and press reasonably hard; a click should be heard.
+Note: Older versions do not click.
+When using it on a child, they mustn't move as the injector can only be used once.

 Hold in for a good 5 seconds